torhve/LuaWeb/README.md

-Simple blog engine
+A Simple nameless blog engine
 ======

 My motivation was just having a simple no frills blog for publishing some of my latest writings.
-I have also worked a bit with Wordpress lately, and I wanted to play with a comepletely different software stack.
 This project is not very serious and is meant for personal use.
 The most unusual part about this project is it's usage of nginx as the "app server".
 This is possible using lua, since there is a nginx lua module that enables you to call lua from the nginx conf.
 Have a look at [openresty's site](http://openresty.org) for more about what it enables you to do.

-Let me begin by listing the components being used:
+One of the coolest things about Lua is its speed, check out <http://www.techempower.com/benchmarks/>

+The full stack:

 ##### Components